SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 mutates the whole value ---
 this means read or write access to one of the properties requires read or write access to the whole value.

+..
+XXX Devin: I don't think the "this rule" bit is correct.
+   The rule makes it possible for Swift to perform certain operations (including enforcing exclusive access) more efficiently.

    This rule ensures that value semantics are preserved, but it doesn't apply to classes, which are reference types.
    A mutation to one of the properties of a class instance isn't considered a mutation to the class instance as a whole.

 Here's an example: